Peakbagging Page for James Powell |

 - Master Peak Map: Interactive worldwide map showing all peaks climbed, color-coded by elevation or prominence.

-- No Wish List entered yet.
+- No Wish List created yet.

 Time-Period Summary ReportsThese reports show number of peaks climbed, highest point reached, and other statistics grouped by year or month. |